taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 ## Dream: The Night of a Thousand Burning Stars (2 pages)

 PQ was part of a pioneering group of humans who were amongst the first generation to live in space.
 Most of these people were **GANGIES** with not many prospects on Earth, who were desperate for a change in their situation.
 But the first generation of space craft and orbiting structures had many bugs and kinks that still needed to be worked out.
 PQ was commuting in one of the Space Barges that exploded during the Night of a Thousand Burning Stars.
-Everyone on board was wearing protective e-syrup suits, but they weren't designed to keep people falling through the atmosphere alive.
-PQ was lucky and managed to survive the fall long enough to be discovered by a young Magou, who kept PQ alive by secretly giving PQ a partial injection of living e-syrup.
+Everyone on board was wearing protective eSyrup suits, but they weren't designed to keep people falling through the atmosphere alive.
+PQ was lucky and managed to survive the fall long enough to be discovered by a young Magou, who kept PQ alive by secretly giving PQ a partial injection of living eSyrup.
 Magou then helps PQ return to the underground cities.

 ## Chapter 3